 5. Reduced Cost:

-It eliminates costs like stamp duty and other expenses that were involved in physical certificates.
+It eliminates costs like high stamp duty and other expenses that were involved in physical certificates.
 Hence,this results in reduced overall transaction cost.
 Further, the flat fee brokerage models help in saving some money.
 You can easily calculate the cost of trading through online brokerage calculators.

 1. Reduction in Cost and Increase in Efficiency: